ianxdxd/ML-Study/README.md

-# CalculusForML
+# Machine learning studies
-Calculus for Machine Learning
+Machine Learning projects and exercises to pratice what I've learned